1dv032/syllabus/lectures/part_1/02_Virtualization/slides.md

 ![Type 2 Hypervisor](images/type-2-hypervisor.png)<!-- {_style="float: right"} -->

 * Runs on top of an OS, communicates with the OS
 * Less efficient and low performance
 * Less reliable because of host OS
 * Examples:
     * VirtualBox
     * VMWare Station
     * Virtual Server

 Source: Virtualization Essentials by Matthew Portnoy, Edition 2012
 <!-- {_style="text-align: right; font-size:70%"} -->
+Note:
+The **first x86** offerings were Type 2, quickest path to market, the host OS already handled all the hardware communication.

 --